Updated: Dec 20, 2021

 The next step is to think about the kit you will need.

-Flannels/ washcloths or even microfibre dishcloths are the perfect size for paws and are more environmentally friendly than the grooming wipes that you can purchase.
-They are useful to have in the car for emergency cleanups but make sure the ones you choose are alcohol-free and do not contain harsh chemicals.
+Flannels/ washcloths or even microfibre dishcloths are the perfect size for paws for regular use.
+These are more environmentally friendly than grooming wipes.
+However, wipes are useful to have in the car for emergency cleanups but make sure the ones you choose are alcohol-free and do not contain harsh chemicals.
+The Refresh Range are a good size so can be used on paws and body

 A shallow tray filled with warm soapy water works well as an effective footbath and can be placed outside your door for an initial clean off.
 Take a look at the Ikea shoe mat for an easy solution.